LNP-BP/LNPBPs/lnpbp-0037.md

-UTXO-based addresses are encoded exactly like standard Bech32 addresses with witness version of 0 (more commonly known as P2WPKH and P2WSH), however this proposal doesn't conflict in any way with them because, because neither of them has the same lenght as one of the existing type of addresses.
+UTXO-based addresses are encoded exactly like standard Bech32 addresses with witness version of 0 (more commonly known as P2WPKH and P2WSH), however this proposal doesn't conflict in any way with them because, because neither of them has the same length as one of the existing type of addresses.
 From BIP-173[2]:

 > Decoders SHOULD enforce known-length restrictions on witness programs.
 For example, BIP141 specifies If the version
 > byte is 0, but the witness program is neither 20 nor 32 bytes, the script must fail.